Whether you’re an existing homeowner, or a desperately prospective one, you probably already know that the housing market is absolutely bonkers.

 For a long time now, I’ve circled the year 2024 as the date the housing market could peak and/or begin to start falling after a decade-plus bull run.

-That would still give us another 2-3 years or longer from current levels, meaning even though who buy a home today could stand to see some big gains.
+That would still give us another 2-3 years or longer from current levels, meaning even those who buy a home today could stand to see some big gains.

 Why Things Are Different This Time Around